simplifieditproducts/pdf-to-zpl/README.md

 ## Benchmarking
 Benchmarking is done via `phpbench`.
 Run `composer benchmark`.

+## Formatting
+Formatting is done via `php-cs-fixer`.
+Run `composer format`.

 ## How does this work?
-1. Load the PDF and seperate it into pages
+1. Loads the PDF and render each page as image
+1. Scale the image to match the DPI and aspect ratio of the label
 1. Convert each page into a grayscaled bitmap
-1. Run line encode the bitmap and marshal it into a ZPL binary representation
+1. Run line encode the bitmap and marshall it into a ZPL binary representation
 1. Wrap the encoded data into a ZPL payload